 If, however, at a future measurement date the FNP is projected to be depleted, the SEIR is determined as the single rate that will generate a present value of benefit payments equal to the sum of the present value determined by discounting all projected benefit payments through the date of depletion by the long term expected rate of return, and the present value determined by discounting those benefits after the date of depletion by a 20-year tax-exempt municipal bond (rating AA/Aa or higher) rate.
-The Municipal Bond Index Rate used, if necessary, for this purpose is the average of the Bond Buyer General Obligation 20-year Municipal Bond Index Rates during the month of June published at the end of each week by the Bond Buyer.
-We have determined that the FNP is projected to not be depleted during the projection period and a discount rate of 7.75% as of June 30, 2018 will meet the requirements of GASB 67.
+The rate used, if necessary, for this purpose is the monthly average of the Bond Buyers General Obligation 20-year Municipal Bond Index Rate (formerly published monthly by the Board of Governors of the Federal Reserve System).
+We have determined that the FNP is projected to not be depleted during the projection period and a discount rate of 7.75% as of June 30, 2019 will meet the requirements of GASB 67.
 The SEIR cross-over test is shown in Schedule E of this report.